Scatenix/advent-of-code/README.md

 Each Part-# directory contains a puzzle-text file containing the copied puzzle from the official site including my personal solution.

+## Conclusions and Takeaway

+Sometimes for problems I learned something valuable, I will write it down as comment in the file.
+They start with "/* Conclusion" and end with the comment "*/" Or "# Conclusion" and end with the last consecutive line starting with an "#"

+They can be compibled to a more exhaustive list of conclusions and takeaways

 ## Used Technologies